kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 she creates the connection request.
 It is later used by Bob to encrypt his own connection key if Bob chooses to accept the request.

-TODO: The request will likely contain more information s.t. an authorization token that allows Bob to fetch Alice's KeyPackages, etc. If we want to include more information here, it should also be included in the ConnectionResponse below.
+TODO: The request will likely contain more information such as e.g. an authorization token that allows Bob to fetch Alice's KeyPackages.
+Any such information must also be included in the ConnectionResponse below.

 Alice then encrypts the connection request using Bob's connection establishment public key and sends it to Bob's provider.